jzumsteg/zumstegs-blog/_posts/2021-10-10-gotta-love-paris---and-we-do.md

 <h2 style="font-family: verdana;">River Walk</h2>
 After visiting Saint-Julian-le-Pauvre and Saint-Severin, it was time to start back.
 We walked to the north side of the Seine (the Right Bank, as it's known) and walked along the river.

 Our first few trips to Paris, I whined about how few places there were where people could walk along the river.
 Fortunately, things have changed, as there are now several miles of walks along the Seine.
 Right next to the river runs a former two-lane freeway that transported tens of thousands of cars a day.
-A few years back the city closed the road to cars on Sundays and opened it to walkers, runners, skateboarders, bikers, strollers, scooters.&nbsp; Then a couple years ago the mayor of Paris closed it off permanently, thus earning the ire of thousands of motorists.
+A few years back the city closed the road to cars on Sundays and opened it to walkers, runners, skateboarders, bikers, strollers, scooters.
+Then a couple years ago the mayor of Paris closed it off permanently, thus earning the ire of thousands of motorists.
 The payoff, though, has been fabulous for us walkers.

 <figure class = "landscape">
 	<img src="{{"/assets/images/2021/10/DSC01778.jpg" | prepend: site.baseurl | prepend: site.url }}" alt="Image" />